-In the first of a series of articles on creation, DR JOSEPH NOOR provides a glimpse into how the scientific community viewed how the universe came into being.
+In the first of a series of articles on creation, DR YUSUF NOOR provides a glimpse into how the scientific community viewed how the universe came into being.

 WHAT could be more fascinating than wanting to know how our universe came into existence?
 How did the whole of reality begin?